cqlnx/MineScan/README.md

 ---

-## Scale (as of January 2026)
+## Scale (as of May 2026)

-- 550,000+ Minecraft servers indexed
+- 600,000+ Minecraft servers indexed
-- 1,800,000+ unique players observed through server activity
+- 2,000,000+ unique players observed through server activity

 These values are continuously updated and reflect the current state of the dataset.